 In the US it is mostly found frozen at Arab and Mediterranean specialty food stores.

-A very typical Egyptian food, it is made in most households throughout the Middle East and Mediterranean.
+A well known Egyptian food, it is made in most households throughout the Middle East, and Mediterranean.

 The plant itself is very fast growing and easy to cultivate, with a harvest in as few as sixty days.